 The mountain lion, commonly known as cougar, panther or puma, exists only in the Western Hemisphere and is one of North America's biggest cats.
-Lions are elusive, solitary animals that live on the landscape at relatively low densities.
-Based on density studies of lion populations in Colorado and other states, it is extrapolated that there may be 4,000 to 5,500 independent mountain lions living in Colorado - although this population projection is just a general range and not a census.
-As habitat models and recent and ongoing research on Colorado mountain lion densities improve with new data, this population projection can change.
+Based on intensive scientific studies, it is extrapolated that there may be 4,500 to 5,500 mountain lions living in Colorado - although population estimates cannot be determined with a high level of confidence.
 A lion's natural life span is probably about 12 years in the wild and up to 25 years in captivity.
 Lions are very powerful and usually kill large animals, such as deer and elk.
 Natural enemies include other large predators such as bears, wolves and other mountain lions.
 They also fall victim to accidents, disease, road hazards and people.

 The status of the mountain lion in Colorado evolved from that of a varmint, on which a \$50 bounty was offered from 1929, to designation as a big game species in 1965.
 The change in legal status reflected growing public appreciation and concern for sound lion management.
-Lions are a legally-hunted species in Colorado with specific season dates and regulations governing harvest.